 Last year Dr. Lindenmeyr published an article in Russian in the journal Istoriia Peterburga (History of St. Petersburg), entitled “A Russian Countess Discovers America” (“Русская графиня открывает Америкy”).
 The article appeared in the summer 2010 issue, which was devoted to exploring connections past and present between St. Petersburg and the United States and received support from the US Consulate in St. Petersburg.
 Dr. Lindenmeyr’s article examines the final years in the life of one-time St. Petersburg philanthropist Countess Sofia Panina, who emigrated to New York in 1939.
 During World War II she collaborated with novelist Lev Tolstoy’s youngest daughter, Alexandra Tolstoy, to create the Tolstoy Foundation in New York, an organization dedicated to helping Soviet POWS, Russian émigrés stranded in Europe, and, after the war, the millions of people interned in European and Middle Eastern camps for displaced persons.

-Dr. Timothy McCall, assistant professor of art history, published “Pier Maria’s Legacy: (Il)legitimacy, Inheritance, and Rule of Parma’s Rossi Dynasty,” in Wives, Widows, Mistresses, and Nuns in Early Modern Italy: Making the Invisible Visible through Art and Patronage, ed.
+Dr. Timothy McCall, associate professor of art history, published “Pier Maria’s Legacy: (Il)legitimacy, Inheritance, and Rule of Parma’s Rossi Dynasty,” in Wives, Widows, Mistresses, and Nuns in Early Modern Italy: Making the Invisible Visible through Art and Patronage, ed.
 Katherine McIver (Aldershot: Ashgate, 2012), 33-54.

 Dr. McCall also presented “Male Beauty and Nobility in Quattrocento Courts,” at the conference “Beauty and Morality in the Italian Renaissance,” at St. Edmunds Hall, Italian Studies, Oxford University, October 2011 and “Pomposo un pocho: Courtliness, Fashion, and Signorial Power,” to a research seminar in medieval and early modern Italian history, Institute of Historical Research, University of London, School of Advanced Study, January 2012.